-Golden is one of the first gold rush cities west of Mississippi.
+Golden is one of the first gold rush cities west of the Mississippi.
 It was originally called Real de San Francisco.

-Bellemont is the highest city of the entire Route 66, it is 2200 meters high, crossing a nature reserve, formerly Apache territory, do not hesitate to stop from time to time and enjoy the views!
+Bellemont is the highest city of the entire Route 66, it is 2200 meters high, crossing a nature reserve, formerly Apache territory, and do not hesitate to stop from time to time and enjoy the views!

 Some of its points of interest are:

 Grand Canyon Harley-Davidson, is a shop that sells clothes, accessories and souvenirs from the famous motorcycle brand.
 Address: 1-40 exit 185, Bellemont.